PatSosna/tabby/README.md

 If you are that kind of person who starts his browser and immediately opens certain tabs as usual, tabby might be something you are looking for.

 ## TODO - Once tabby is available from mozilla addons put link here

+## TODO - After it's downloadable show to users how to install it